 Every software has its advantages and disadvantages, and it will vastly depend on the needs of your business.
 If you’re running and growing your small company, the last thing you should be dealing with is a software that won’t give you the right solutions.

-The good thing about these programs, however, is that they come with a 30-day free trial.
+The good thing about Xero vs. QuickBooks, however, is that they both come with a 30-day free trial.
 You can experience the benefits and drawbacks yourself before fully committing to a subscription plan.